forfudan/MojoMiji/src/docs/move/common.md

     return a - b
 ```

 The `def` keyword and the `fn` keyword share the most of the functionality.
 The main difference is in the default behavior of the arguments.
 If a function is defined with `fn`, the arguments are immutable by default, and you cannot change the values of the arguments within the function.
 If a function is defined with `def`, the arguments are immutable by default, but changing the values of the arguments will create a mutable copy of them.
-We will discuss this in detail in the later chapters ([functions](../basic/functions.md)).
+We will discuss this in detail in Section [def vs fn](../basic/functions#def-vs-fn) of Chapter ([Functions](../basic/functions.md)).

 #### Classes vs Structs